ciscocsirt/netsarlacc/README.md

 $ ab -l -q -n 200000 -c 80 http://127.0.0.1:8080/netsarlacc_test
 ```

+Once setup, tuned, and tested, netsarlacc is meant to run as a Unix daemon out of an init script or as a service.

 ### Log format
 netsarlacc logs use JSON which is easily parsed by many tools.
 Logs entries are written as requests come in and the log files are rotated every 10 minutes.